Spagettileg/virtual-cookboox/README.md

 A summary of total recipes and total favourite recipes is on view in the navbar, irrespective of where the user finds themself in the website.

-Finally, the 'Virtual Cookbook' navbar brand is configured to move the user back to the home page and should be used upon completion of a recipe edit or when the user wants to view all 6 food genre categories.
+Finally, the 'Virtual Cookboox' navbar brand is configured to move the user back to the home page and should be used upon completion of a recipe edit or when the user wants to view all 6 food genre categories.

-#### Virtual Cookbook
+#### Virtual Cookboox
 - Provide a simple and intuitive site for the user to click, search, add & delete both modern & traditional cooking recipes, where age is no barrier to entry.
 - On a personal note, creating a multi-layered learning and practice experience in frontend and backend programming.
 Substantial effort and desire to integrate the use of HTML5, CSS3, Bootstrap4, JavaScript, Python3, MongoDB Atlas, Flask and Jinja.
 - Nest stage generation is to move on from a personal recipe application to enterprise scale where professional kitchens and learning institutions leverage the power of code in the cloud to access quality recipes to create industry best practice and blue print models for recipe innovation.

 ## Wireframes
-My [wireframe mock up design](https://github.com/Spagettileg/pbf-third-milestone-project/tree/master/plans/wireframes) has been developed as a fully responsive application capable of running on mobile, tablet & desktop devices.
+My [wireframe mock up design](https://github.com/Spagettileg/virtual-cookboox/tree/master/plans/wireframes) has been developed as a fully responsive application capable of running on mobile, tablet & desktop devices.
 All mock up material was created in Balsamiq and has been appended as .bmpr file on GitHub.
 The mock up design has stayed consistent with the original planning.

 ## User Stories
 > I need an app that provides quick and intuitive access to recipes across the globe [READ]